-When I (Cindy) first studied the Law of Awareness in the 15 Invaluable Laws of Growth by John Maxwell, I realized the more quality questions we ask ourselves - about us- the deeper an awareness we can obtain on who we are, where we are, and where we want to go.
+When I (Cindy) first studied the Law of Awareness in the 15 Invaluable Laws of Growth by John Maxwell, I realized the more quality questions we ask ourselves - about us- the deeper an awareness we can obtain of who we are, where we are, and where we want to go.

 Not everyone likes questions and has a natural curiosity like I do.
 But since the Law of Awareness says, You Must Know Yourself to Grow Yourself, we have to start with us.
-And know one knows us better than we know ourselves!
+And no one knows us better than we know ourselves!
 If introspective questions are not your thing that's okay.
-We don’t have to like the steps and stretches it takes to grow but we do have to take intentional action in these right areas to grow.
+We don’t have to like the steps and stretches it takes to grow but we do have to take intentional action in the right areas to grow.
 And I promise the growth you obtain along the way will be worth your effort!

-A good first question to ask yourself is, Who are you?
+A good first question to ask yourself is, who are you?
 Since we must know ourselves in order to grow, asking who you really are will help you identify things about yourself you may otherwise overlook or take for granted.

 In our microwave society, the majority of the messaging that seems to come at us on a daily basis whirls around the ideas of bigger, faster, and stronger… Before I go on, please understand just how much those messages resonate with my HIGHLY DRIVEN approach to everything I see, touch, do, and even consider!
 That said, a healthy portion of reality like I choked down when I tried running that mile can often help us keep things in the proper perspective.

 Once we can come to terms with ourselves and accept that we’ll rarely accomplish anything significant right off the bat, then we develop dogged consistency with the action steps we can actually follow through on moving forward, we should have a solid foundation in place to build from.
 But as I mentioned in the last post, thinking there won’t be times where we land in the ditch on one side of the path or the other is just as unrealistic as me thinking I could walk out on that track and magically run a full mile at a...